-Welcome to my latest blog.
-The title could be a modern twist on an old Groucho joke – but it’s true – diagnosed in June 2021 and having my final treatment, Feb/March 2022 – but I’m getting ahead of myself . . . . .
+Welcome to my blog.
+The title could be a modern twist on an old Groucho Marks joke – but it’s true – diagnosed in June 2021 and then my radical treatment, Feb/March 2022 – but I’m getting ahead of myself . . . . .
 I’ve made this blog as a kind of history of my prostate cancer – from initial tests and procedures, diagnosis and then on to treatment.
 I’ve done this because it’s a bit cathartic for me; writing it all down but also as a diary so I can remember what happened and when.
 I hope also, to give some sort of help to guys and their families who are now, unfortunately travelling down this same rabbit hole.
 It has turned into quite an epic and more of an encyclopaedia.
+It’s a long one (?) – some 18,000 words!
+Please use this as guide/reference/help/warning . . .whatever!
+It is MY journey and every man is different.
+Every 45 minutes a man in the UK dies from this cancer – check the horrible stats here https://bit.ly/3xA7jVN..
 Read it, use it – pass it along!
+And leave a comment!

-UPDATED 27/06/2022 – skip to –latest item I am now, maybe, just maybe . . . a Prostate Cancer Survivor – just wanted to add that at the start – it has been quite a journey and mostly bad but I’m getting through it and you will too!
-There’s a new webinar series in June/July – see https://www.prostate-cancer-research.org.uk/what-to-expect/ Sign up and take part!
-This awful disease is totally preventable and in the main treatable – so guys – over 40?
-Get your PSA checked – simple blood test – do it!!!!
+UPDATED 02/01/2024- I am now, maybe, just maybe . . . a Prostate Cancer Survivor – just wanted to add that at the start – if you’ve read this before & just want to skip to the latest results – click here – it has been quite a journey and mostly bad but I’m getting through it, sort of and you will too!
+This awful disease is totally preventable and in the main, treatable – so guys – over 40?
+Get your PSA checked every year – simple blood test – contact your surgery – the nurse will do it – over 60?
+It’s your right – do it!!!!
+Oh, and if you are following me having got this disease….maybe write your own blog; a diary and a guide for others.
+It may open doors too – it did for me…..

 I am not going to hold back.
+I will include all the sexual and mental problems – so, if you’re easily offended – don’t read on but this IS real life.
 I think guys will want to know what’s in store for them and their friends and family may also want to understand what’s going on.
 This is a personal record and it’s what happened or is happening to me – so don’t expect the same to happen to you – all blokes are different.
 I realise that most men, if not nearly all men, will have prostate cancer . . . . eventually.
 And most men will go to their grave with prostate cancer but not because of it!
 That’s just a fact of life.
 The good news is that most cancers can be treated and even eradicated.
 Sometimes the cancer is treated but the patient still has some cancer cells left.
 His life has been extended because of the treatment and something else will get him in the end.
 So a diagnosis is not a death sentence.
-It’s not that long ago that there were no reliable tests for this type of cancer – guys that had it, would normally turn up at their GPs, complaining of pains in their bones, this is because it had spread and attacked their bones . . .the only solution then was to cut off their balls and extend their life by a bit.
+It’s not that long ago that there were no reliable tests for this type of cancer – guys that had it, would normally turn up at their GPs, complaining of pains in their bones, this is because it had spread and attacked their bones . . .the only solution then was to cut their balls off and extend their life by a bit.
 Thankfully, that’s not the main solution now . . .although in poorer countries with no access to medicine . . .it still is.
 Get Tested

 My story probably goes back some 20 years – I had three bouts of prostatitis.
 A strange illness.
 It felt like a golf ball was stuck up the bum.
 The ache would come and go.
 Worse when sitting, driving or not active.
 Tests were done.
 The DRE (digital rectal exam – nothing IT about this, just the GPs middle digit!), months of antibiotics, even a cystoscopy (like an endoscope but thinner and up the urethra!!) and rough prostate massage . . .nothing was found.
 No infection and PSA was incredibly low.
 PSA is prostate specific antigen – a protein inside the prostate that should stay there.
 If found in the blood in could be signs of an infection or cancer.
 Since then, I’ve never had any more problems and no more PSA tests – these aren’t done routinely, men over 50 can request them and should annually.
 Addition: I’ve heard so many stories now of men in their 40’s being diagnosed with PCa (prostate cancer) – so, if you can – get tested – simple blood test – your nurse at your local surgery will do it!
 Get Tested